KuphJr/Adapter.js/README.md

 ## Current Status

 Adapter.js is currently hosted on an independent Chainlink node for the Mumbai Polygon testnet.
 However, any Chainlink node operator can host the external adapter themselves for any Chainlink-supported blockchain.
-As more node operators adopt the external adapter, the list of nodes which host Adapter.js will be updated.
+As more node operators host Adapter.js, this list will be updated.

 ### **Blockchain:** Mumbai
 **Oracle Address:** 0x000000